 Probably the hardest part will be finding out what its clients think of its competitors.
 Use social media reviews or e-commerce reviews to do this.
 You'll see what customers like and dislike about your competitors' products.
 Also keep an eye on what customers your competitors are targeting and how they differ from yours.

-Also ask your clients why they choose your products and how you are better for them than the competition.
-Keep all communication with your clients together with our RAYNET CRM.
+Also ask your clients why they choose your products and what makes you better than the competition for them.
+You can keep all communication with your clients together thanks to our RAYNET CRM.
+Try it for 30 days free in the trial version.